Study abroad dreams shattered or delayed due to COVID-19, students look for plan B

 With an acceptance letter from Australia's Deakin University, 21-year-old Triptha Luthra was on cloud nine a month back but is now glued to TV following news updates from across the globe about the coronavirus pandemic as uncertainty surrounds her study abroad dream.
 For Anoushka Ray, who had plans to go to New York for the session beginning in September, the development is demotivating but not a factor to change her entire life plan.

 However, Tara Osan, who had acceptance letters from multiple colleges in Canada and Italy, believes its time to look for a plan B and apply for colleges in India.
-The three are among, several students whose study abroad plans have either been shattered or delayed due to lockdown restrictions imposed in various countries across the globe leading to suspension of classes and visa processes due to the COVID-19 situation.
+The three are among, several students whose study abroad plans have either been shattered or delayed due to lockdown restrictions imposed in various countries across the globe leading to suspension of classes and visa processes.
+Equally hard pressed are those students who are already enrolled in courses abroad and are in final year with no clarity on jobs and their visa deadlines racing against lockdown timelines besides education loans adding financial strain.

 "I had plans to study Masters in Architecture at Deakin University in Australia.
 I was supposed to go there soon and was waiting for my exams for undergraduate degree to be over.
-I wanted to go before classes begin to look for internships as well as get accustomed to the place and surroundings.
 But now it feels like time has frozen," she told PTI.
 "I had not applied for further studies in any college in India and the option of taking up a job or internship also looks a distant dream here with the economic slowdown on the doorstep once the lockdown is lifted," she added.

 Tara Osan, a Shri Ram School student, who wanted to study Advertising either in Italy or in Canada, believes that for students who opted for IB curriculum, studying abroad was a plan in mind since long.
 "Two months back, I was elated to be counting the number of options I had but now it is a very demotivating phase.
 Our class 12 exams are also suspended and will be evaluated on basis of internal assessments.
 So its a feeling that lot needs to be done to get future plans in order but everything is on hold.